hamsteruf/File-Protection-Utility/README.md

 ## Features
 - Splits a file into two parts.
 - Merges files back to their original state using the two encrypted parts.
-- User-friendly graphical interface with buttons for splitting and merging.
+- User-friendly graphical interface with buttons for splitting, merging and toggling dark modes, instructions and a GitHub repository link.
-- Auto-detects filenames for merging if not provided.
+- Auto-detects filenames for merging if they are in the same folder as the script, otherwise the user has to select them.
+- **Progress Bar**: Added to show the status of file operations (splitting and merging).
+- **Dark Mode**: A toggle to switch between light and dark themes for the user interface.
+- **Error copying**: User can now copy Errors.
+- **Secure Deletion**: The original files are now overwritten before they get deleted.

 ## Installation